secretstartups/handbook/sales/prospecting/index.html.md

 ## What is prospecting at GitLab?
 **Prospecting has come a long way from cold calling:** It should be strategic, thoughtful, helpful, and almost always a warm connection.

-*What is warm?* Warm is when you know there’s a good reason why you need to reach out to your prospect, it's for their benefit that you're getting in touch, and you know why they’re likely to need your solution now.
+_What is warm?_ Warm is when you know there’s a good reason why you need to reach out to your prospect, it's for their benefit that you're getting in touch, and you know why they’re likely to need your solution now.

 **You own your pipeline.** For strategic account leaders (SALs), prospecting should be a part of your regular sales activities.
 This means blocking dedicated time on your calendar to plan, strategize with your team, and reach out to your top prospects every single week.
 After all, if you don’t have a pipeline, you don’t have a business.
 And as the CEO of your territory or area, you need to dedicate time to your future business as much as your current business to reach your target.

 **It takes a team effort to achieve results.** The SAL owns the customer relationship, but all team members can and should participate in strategy, planning, and execution.
 SALs should work closely with their sales development reps (SDRs), channel account manager, and also sync with their Field Marketing team member.

-**Team is external too.** Think about the technology partners that can help you scale your approach.
+**Team is external, too.** Think about the technology partners that can help you scale your approach.
 Engage with these partners, identify the right entry point, and present GitLab jointly with the partner to your customer.
 Exercise the muscle of engaging early and working with partners to identify new customers.

 **Here are a few things to keep in mind about Prospecting at GitLab:**